gavinkress/ThunderbirdThemingCSSCodeBase/README.md

 <p style="text-align: center; font-size: 1.2em; color: #00a57c;">
   Welcome to the hub for customizing and enhancing your Thunderbird experience!
   We are dedicated to sharing everything from custom CSS snippets to themes and even fully developed tools that can enhance the Thunderbird experience.
 Whether you're looking to tweak colors, add new features, or create an entirely new theme, this is the place to start.
-  If you are just here to use the tools, scripts, or resources feel free.
-If you are unfamilliar with using custom CSS, see the explaination below.
+  If you are just here to use the tools, scripts, or resources but are unfamilliar with using custom CSS, see the explaination below.
-  If you have a particularly organized and functional personal custom CSS script, have developed a useful themeing tool, or a unique css snippet and are here to contribute.
-Thank you!
+  Otherwise if you have a particularly organized and functional personal custom CSS script, have developed a useful themeing tool, or a unique css snippet and are here to contribute. thank you!
 Read the details below to get started.
 </p>

 <hr style="border: 2px solid #00a57c;" />